induktio/thinker/Readme.md

 By patching the game to use an additional DLL, many new features can be developed in C++.

 * Vastly improved production/terraforming AI
-* AI combat units are rewritten to use more variety in tactics
+* AI unit movement is rewritten to use more variety in tactics
-* AI colony pods reach their destinations much more often
 * More config options for many previously fixed settings in the game engine
 * Many enhancements to random map generation/spawn locations
 * Visual changes on map rendering and other user interface additions